TuSimple (NASDAQ:TSP) Now Covered by Analysts at JPMorgan Chase & Co.

-JPMorgan Chase & Co. started coverage on shares of TuSimple (NASDAQ:TSP) in a report issued on Monday morning, Price Targets.com reports.
-The firm issued an overweight rating and a $55.00 target price on the stock.
+JPMorgan Chase & Co. began coverage on shares of TuSimple (NASDAQ:TSP) in a report published on Monday morning, Benzinga reports.
+The firm issued an overweight rating and a $55.00 price objective on the stock.

-In other news, Director Karen C. Francis bought 7,142 shares of the company’s stock in a transaction dated Monday, April 19th.
-The stock was bought at an average cost of $40.00 per share, for a total transaction of $285,680.00.
-The purchase was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CFO Patrick Dillon bought 2,500 shares of the company’s stock in a transaction dated Monday, April 19th.
+In other news, Director Karen C. Francis bought 7,142 shares of TuSimple stock in a transaction that occurred on Monday, April 19th.
+The shares were purchased at an average price of $40.00 per share, with a total value of $285,680.00.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CFO Patrick Dillon purchased 2,500 shares of the firm’s stock in a transaction that occurred on Monday, April 19th.
 The stock was purchased at an average price of $40.00 per share, with a total value of $100,000.00.
-Following the completion of the transaction, the chief financial officer now directly owns 2,500 shares in the company, valued at approximately $100,000.
+Following the purchase, the chief financial officer now directly owns 2,500 shares of the company’s stock, valued at $100,000.
 The disclosure for this purchase can be found here.

 TuSimple Company Profile